 Are you a real estate agent or potential homebuyer and looking for a qualified wood destroying organism inspection company?
 ATCO has you covered.
 Our inspectors are licensed to give you, your mortgage lender, or your real estate agent a wood destroying organism report—that way, you know beforehand what you're getting into.
+(You may also hear this called a wood destroying fungus report or a wood destroying rot inspection.)
 Our inspectors will send this report to the lender before money is put down on the house.

 Our wood destroying organism report includes:

 - A list of current or past evidence of wood destroying organisms.

 - A report of our final thoughts on the probability of wood destroying organisms infesting the home.

 Signs of Wood Destroying Organisms